3D printing design software

 holding a hand scanner above a statuette.
 The scanner is attached to a laptop computer.

-3D scanning at Bendigo Art Gallery
+3D scanning at Bendigo Art Gallery.
+Image courtesy of Monash University.

 3D Design Software